dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 **Figure 5.
 Process to go from gaged (measured) flow to natural flow (Wheeler et al., 2019).**

-Alternatively,

-The model uses natural flow as in input because the model first credits a share of the year’s natural flow to each party’s flex account.
-Then parties consume and conserve water.
+The model uses natural flow as in input because the model first credits a share of the year’s natural flow to each basin account.
+Then participants consume and conserve water.
 Consumed water is subtracted from the account balance to obtain the end-of-year reservoir storage.

 ## 2A.
 Intervening Grand Canyon Flow

 Enter the intervening flow from the Paria, Little Colorado, and Virgin rivers plus seeps on the Grand Canyon from Glen Canyon Dam to Lake Mead.
+By default, the model uses an intervening Grad Canyon flow of 0.8 maf per year.
 This intervening flow excludes Lake Powell release or other upstream consumptive use on the rivers.
-A compilation of USGS gaged data from 1990 to 2020 show a mean intervening Grand Canyon flow of 0.9 maf per year with 5-year sequences below 0.75 maf (Figure 5)(Rosenberg, 2021b).
-By default, the model uses an intervening Grad Canyon flow of 0.8 maf per year.
+A compilation of USGS gaged data from 1990 to 2020 show a mean intervening Grand Canyon flow of 0.9 maf per year with 5-year sequences below 0.75 maf (Figure 5)(Rosenberg, 2021a).

 ![](media/504930ff99a905946ec9839391007127.png)